Satyam9169/User_management/README.md

 # 3) After Login
 ![image](https://github.com/Satyam9169/User_management/assets/38384042/7aaef9a3-6d1c-427c-8d9d-6d02a2432832)

-# 4) When you clicked on userdata you can search or filter based on name, email, phone_no, email and gender
+# 4) When you clicked on userdata you can search or filter based on name, email, phone_no and gender
 ![image](https://github.com/Satyam9169/User_management/assets/38384042/d7fce987-8e3b-4eab-8f3d-60f22e2342d0)

 # 5) When User click on profile button